100498226-gif/Arcana_frontend/README.md

 Open **http://localhost:5173** in any browser.

-For a full setup guide including the backend and overlay app, see the `ArcanaAI_whole-project` README.
+For a full setup guide including the backend and overlay app, see the `Arcana_backend` README.

 ---